DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 This menu contains various utilities.

+**Game importer**

+The game importer entry opens a separate submenu, whose entries are covered in detail below.

 **Orphaned data cleanup**

 This utility makes it possible to remove media files, gamelist.xml entries and custom collection entries that are orphaned, i.e. their corresponding game files no longer exist.
 How to use this utility is explained in more detail elsewhere in this document.